Article 19: Leaders

 As executive director, Kevin Boyle oversaw the first report that would summarise the current state of censorship on a global scale in a report released in 1988.
 The ARTICLE 19 report "Information, Freedom and Censorship" established a benchmark from which to move forward.
 In the report, ARTICLE 19 was critical of the United Kingdom where the government could interfere in the British Broadcasting Company's editorial decisions.
 Other directors would also criticise the United Kingdom frequently even though the organisation is based in London.

 Under the leadership of Boyle, ARTICLE 19 also took up as its first campaign, the defence of one of its own.
 Among ARTICLE 19's first directors on its board of directors was South African journalist Zwelakhe Sisulu.
 The Sisulu name was well known worldwide as both of his parents were activists against South Africa's Apartheid system.
 Sisulu himself had established his own reputation as the leader of a press strike by black journalists in 1980.
 For this activity, he was arrested and banned from journalism for 3 years.
 After his disappearance in 1986 and after his arrest was made official, ARTICLE 19 took up the case of its own human rights defender.
 Sisulu was released two years later.

 Frances D'Souza became the organisation's second executive director 4 July 1989.

-Location

-In June 2009, ARTICLE 19 moved to Farringdon Road in London to become part of the Free Word Centre promoting literature, literacy and free expression.